 5. Create a highlight and Skills Video

-Be sure to put your best foot forward.
-Catch the coaches attention right away - the first 10 seconds are very important.
+-Be sure to put your best foot forward.
+Catch the attention of the coach right away - the first 10 seconds are very important.
 Include a variety of footage to include your skill set, along with game footage to allow for a thorough evaluation by the coaching staff.
 Attached is an article to help you make a great skills video.

 7. You must register with the NCAA Clearinghouse when looking at NCAA schools.